On West Street, opposite the entrance to Warwick Castle, you will discover Flamenco - a unique venue in Warwick.

 We look forward to welcoming you at Flamenco soon.

-Join us at the recently transformed Tudor House Inn where we have retained many of the building's original characteristics.
+Join us at the Tudor House where we have retained many of the building's original characteristics.

 One of the town's oldest inns, The Tudor House at 90-92 West Street is a Grade II* listed building, dating back to the 17th Century.
 The half-timbered exterior boasts a variety of framing patterns and the design on the attic story frieze of quarter rounds and gables is very similar to buildings on Swan Street which date back to 1634.
 Inside, as well as authentic oak beams and stained glass windows, a section of the original wattle and daub wall can be seen in the Salsa Room.